Oct 11, 2022

 3. Do you think your generation will be more likely to work past 75, compared to the baby boomers?

-4. What steps can you take now if you are interested in not working into your 70s?
+4. What steps can you take now if you are not interested in working into your 70s?

 Here's the ready-to-go slides for this Question of the Day that you can use in your classroom.